Steal This Strategy: Using Keyword Research for Competitor Analysis

 Assessing your and your competitors’ keywords

 A few key metrics will be your best friends during this process: search volume, keyword difficulty, and competition levels.
 Evaluating each keyword through these lenses is how you determine their true SEO potential and prioritize your efforts.
+This forms a core part of competitor keyword analysis.
+Analyzing backlink profiles of your competitors can also offer valuable insights into keyword difficulty.

 Evaluating Search Volume